sulu/sulu/UPGRADE.md

 ### Category Content-Type

-The category now content-type converts the selected ids into category data only for website rendering.
+The category content-type converts the selected ids into category data only for website rendering now.

 ### System Collections